AirdropTH/SogniAI/README.md

 ## Disclaimer

 This bot is for educational purposes only.
-Use at your own risk and ensure compliance with NodeGo's terms of service.
+Use at your own risk and ensure compliance with SogniAI's terms of service.